A C++ program for estimating detector sensitivities to long-lived particles: Displaced Decay Counter: The tool

 Given the input described above, \texttt{DDC} computes the decay probability within the volume of the tested detector models of all tracked particles (i.e.~LLPs identified by their PDG code) appearing in the simulated events.
 The cross-section normalization, `visible' branching ratios, and integrated luminosities then allow to derive a number of expected events.
-Detector efficiencies are not taken into account in the current version --- the corresponding information is generally not available for far-detector experiments --- even though an average efficiency can be included within the `visible' branching ratio input.
+Detector efficiencies are not taken into account in the current version --- the corresponding information is generally not available for far-detector experiments --- even though an average efficiency can be included within the `visible' branching ratio input and within the weighing factors associated to (local) detector volumes (see the description in section 2.3).
+A full MC simulation of the detector response to LLP decays within its volume (from which local detection efficiencies would be extracted) is a priori beyond the scope of DDC at present.
 In addition, the program allows for the implementation of event cuts (e.g.\ restricting the energy of the LLPs) for each detector model.